codatio/codat-docs/docs/sfc/sync-merchant-configuration/sync-your-own-merchant-journey.md

 updatedAt: "2022-08-16T10:27:41.705Z"
 ---

-:::caution Sync for Commerce: beta testing
+:::Caution Sync for Commerce: beta testing

 Note that Sync for Commerce is in the beta phase.
 :::